carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 #.
 Keep the top of Subversion trees as stable as possible.

 #.
-Establish awareness of the project's `copyright, license, and patent
+Establish awareness of the project's :ref:`copyright, license, and patent
-   policies`_ with contributors to the project.
+   policies <copyright-license-patents>` with contributors to the project.

 This policy is aimed at frequent contributors to LLVM.
 People interested in contributing one-off patches can do so in an informal way by sending them to the